 The modern world is the world of Research.
-Research and development are seen as the backbone of the modern economy, and the developed nations allocate increasingly high amounts of funding for the Research and development departments within them.
-The highest amount of research and development is allotted in the US, and the states append as much as they can in the western world and the developed economies for this purpose (Msuya, 2016).
-However, the states in the worse financial situations end up with less capability to invest in R&D, and this becomes a big predicament for their overall growth.
-This research in all fields’ of natural and social sciences is important for the society.
-Racism is one of the leading causes of many of the problems that American society is facing today.
-The factors like economic inequality, high crime rate, alienation of minorities from the main public and a lot of such problems are caused due to the systematic racism (Ullucci, 2006).
-There is a strong need for debate from a moderate perspective on the issue to solve the problem that causes many other too.
-Racism has become a topic that is being talked about in a lot of circles in America, and there are small positive indicators regarding awareness that shows promise of more inclusive and tolerant American culture.
+Research and development are seen as the backbone of the modern economy, and developed nations allocate increasingly high amounts of funding to research and development departments within them.
+The highest amount of research and development is allotted in the US, and the states append as much as they can in the Western world and the developed economies for this purpose (Msuya, 2016).
+However, the states in the worst financial situations have less capability to invest in R&D, which becomes a big predicament for their overall growth.
+This research in all fields of natural and social sciences is important for the society.
+Racism is one of the leading causes of many of the problems American society faces today.
+Factors like economic inequality, high crime rate, alienation of minorities from the main public, and a lot of such problems are caused due to systematic racism (Ullucci, 2006).
+There is a strong need for debate from a moderate perspective on the issue to solve the problem that causes many others, too.
+Racism has become a topic that is being talked about in a lot of circles in America, and there are small positive indicators regarding awareness that shows the promise of a more inclusive and tolerant American culture.

 Problem Statement

-The race issues are a big problem even in the modern world where the global community sees America as the leader of the free world, but internally America is filled with intolerant and racist people.
-This research proposes to implement a moderate and central approach to the American society to implement the common sense as the driver of the society instead of racial biases.
-The study focuses on the common aspects of humanity instead of the color, race, religion and other biases that create borders within communities (Lee & Roemer, 2006; Mosse, 1985).
+Race issues are a big problem even in the modern world where the global community sees America as the leader of the free world.
+Still, internally, America is filled with intolerant and racist people.
+This research proposes a moderate and central approach to American society to implement common sense as the driver of society instead of racial biases.
+The study focuses on the common aspects of humanity instead of the color, race, religion, and other biases that create community borders (Lee & Roemer, 2006; Mosse, 1985).
 The project proposes to focus on implanting the common grounds between different ideologies centered on race relations in America.
-The main argument of this research is that the tension regarding race relations can be moderated if the human needs are kept at the priority, and the focus on physical and cultural differences is lessened.
-The matters of race in the current world should not be focused on so much as the materialism is the base of modern society.
+The main argument of this research is that the tension regarding race relations can be moderated if human needs are kept as the priority, and the focus on physical and cultural differences is lessened.
+Race matters in the current world should not be focused on so much as materialism is the base of modern society.
 The materialistic gains and peace can only be achieved by ending Chaos.

 Methodology

-The systematic study of society with the help of the books and articles will be taken up for this research.
-The research will see the theoretical perspectives on the making of the race and how the concept is defined.
-The theoretical perspective on the race relations cannot be seen without thinking about the existence of the race regarding being socially constructed or a physically present reality (Back & Solomos, 2000).
-The race is a socially constructed reality that is based on the physical differences and almost all of the societies consider it a point of dissimilarity but making it a point of dissatisfaction and animosity with other people is logically unrealistic.
-No two people from any two races look the same, so looking different should not be considered as a point of deviation of people’s priorities.
-The cultural differences between black, white, Hispanic and other minorities in America are not because of the physical differences, but the base of these problems is the systematic fear of people from other races that started in the very start of the contact between the peoples from different races (Sniderman & Tetlock, 1986).
-In the modern world, there is a complete understanding of people having no difference on the basis of the races there should be a focus on how every different person is beautifully different and at the same time can become an important part of the global communities machinery.
-The people no matter what race they belong to, contribute to the global economic system and should be treated according to the importance that they hold in the world.
+The systematic study of society with the help of books and articles will be taken up for this research.
+The research will see the theoretical perspectives on making race and how the concept is defined.
+The theoretical perspective on race relations cannot be seen without thinking about the existence of the race regarding being socially constructed or a physically present reality (Back & Solomos, 2000).
+Race is a socially constructed reality that is based on physical differences and almost all societies consider it a point of dissimilarity but making it a point of dissatisfaction and animosity with other people is logically unrealistic.
+No two people from any two races look the same, so looking different should not be considered a point of deviation from people’s priorities.
+The cultural differences between black, white, Hispanic, and other minorities in America are not because of the physical differences, but the base of these problems is the systematic fear of people from other races that started at the very start of the contact between the peoples from different races (Sniderman & Tetlock, 1986).
+In the modern world, there is a complete understanding of people having no difference on the basis of race there should be a focus on how every different person is beautifully different and at the same time can become an important part of the global community machinery.
+No matter their race, the people contribute to the global economic system and should be treated according to their importance in the world.

 Results